soil-initiative/stacks/proposals/stacks/Overview.md

 And with that, we have efficient lightweight threads without any stack walking (except to cleanup/unwind stacks) or any cyclic garbage collection or reference counting.

-## Design: Detachable Stacks
+## Design: Stack Segments

 So far all stacks have been *attached*, meaning they have a grounding frame provided by the host and can be directly switched to via their `stackref`.
-But sometimes a portion of a stack needs to be detached so that it can be saved for later and run on a different stack.
+But sometimes a *segment* of a stack needs to be *detached* so that it can be saved for later and run on a different stack.
+In addition to `stackref`, we introduce `stacksegref` for references to such sack segments.
-Our running example for this will be asynchronous I/O, in which its useful to detach the portion of the stack belonging to the WebAssembly application at hand so that it can be run later after an asynchronous action has completed.
+Our running example for sack segments will be asynchronous I/O, in which its useful to detach the portion of the stack belonging to the WebAssembly application at hand so that it can be run later after an asynchronous action has completed.

-### Stack Creation, Part 2
+### Stack-Segment Creation

-The proposal never lets one detach a stack arbitrarily.
+The proposal never lets one arbitrarily break a stack apart into stack segments.
-Instead, one creates detached stacks that they can attach to and detach from the current stack.
+Instead, one creates stack segments that they can attach to and detach from the stacks.
-Whereas we provide no instruction for creating *attached* stacks, since these need a grounding frame that only the host has the appropriate context to create, we do provide the following instruction for creating *detached* stacks, which later can be attached to attached stacks with grounding frames:
+Whereas we provide no instruction for creating *stacks*, since these need a grounding frame that only the host has the appropriate context to create, we do provide the following instruction for creating stack *segments*, which later can be attached to attached stacks with grounding frames:
 ```
 stack.create : [] -> [stacksegref]
 ```
-This instruction introduces the type `stacksegref`, which conceptually is a pair of references to both the root and the leaf of a detached stack.
+This instruction introduces the type `stacksegref`, which conceptually is a pair of references to both the root and the leaf of a detached stack segment.
-The root is waiting for a `stackref` to attach the stack to.
+The root is waiting for a `stackref` to attach the segment to.
 The leaf is set up to just forward whatever event is received to whatever the root is attached to.
-In other words, the newly created stack is empty, at least at the moment.
+In other words, the newly created stack segment is empty, at least at the moment.

-Just like with leaf references, we can extend a `stacksegref` with a `rout` to give it some application-specific functionality.
+Just like with stacks, we can extend a `stacksegref` with a `rout` to give it some application-specific functionality.
-The instruction:
+This is done using the following instruction:
 ```
 stack.extend_leaf $rout $event? : [ti* stacksegref] -> [stacksegref]
 ```
 where `$rout` is a `rout (param ti*) (result to*)` and `$event` (if specified) is an `event (param to*)`, extends the given stack with the frame for `$rout` with the given values as its arguments.
 Note that this instruction consumes and produces a `stacksegref`.
 This is because, like `stackref`, the `stacksegref` type is linear.

 ### Stack Composition

-Because a `stacksegref` is detached, we can compose them with various stack references.
+Because a `stacksegref` is detached, we can compose it with a stack or a stack segment.
-One way to do so is to generalize `rout` a bit.
+For the latter, we generalize `rout` a bit.
 In particular, in place of `stack.start`, we allow a `rout` to use `stack.attach_clear $local`, where `$local` is a local variable of type `stacksegref`.
 This instruction indicates to initially configure the `rout` to have the `stacksegref` in the local variable be attached (and clears the content of the variable).
 So any event received by the `rout` goes to the leaf of the given `stacksegref`, and escaping events thrown in the given `stacksegref` propagate to the `rout`.